 If you choose SketchUp as your patent drawings tool, there will inevitably be some things that you find useful and others that are a disadvantage.

-Here are the Pros of SketchUp freeware:
+Pros of SketchUp freeware:

 - Layout.
 The layout is very intuitive, so it is one of the easiest programs to use.
 In particular, the large icons and customizable toolbar make it easy for even complete beginners to get the hang of it.